2019 AFC Asian Cup: Sponsorship

+TAG Heuer was the official timekeeper of the tournament.

 Broadcasting

 The tournament was broadcast live by around 80 TV channels covering the whole world.
 800 million people were expected to watch matches, with the tournament reaching a potential TV audience of more than 2.5 billion people.
+Below was the list of confirmed broadcasting right holders for 2019 AFC Asian Cup.

 ESPN5 made a "competitive bid" to broadcast the tournament on free-to-air television in the Philippines, but it was not accepted by the AFC.

 In the Middle East, where Qatar-based BeIN Sports has rights to broadcast the Asian Cup in the region, BeoutQ (allegedly backed by Saudi Arabia) also illegally broadcast the tournament as part of a proxy conflict in a diplomatic crisis between Qatar and various Arab states.
 The AFC has noted BeoutQ's broadcast and condemned it for "persistent and illegal screening".

-For the first time since the expulsion of Israel from the Asian Football Confederation, the UAE allowed Israeli TV channel Sport 5 to directly broadcast the tournament.
-This was seen as a sign of warming relations between Israel and the UAE.
-Sport 5 officially broadcast the opening match between the UAE and Bahrain, and had remained active until the end of the tournament.
-A year later in the following tournament, Israel and the United Arab Emirates officially normalised relations.

-At the end of the tournament, AFC announced that the 2019 Asian Cup was the most engaging in history across all social platforms reaching 169.4 million impressions, an increase by more than fifteen times from the 11 million reach from 2015 AFC Asian Cup.

 Broadcast rights are sold by Lagardère Sports on behalf of the AFC.